 • The play claims Joan suffered from anorexia by using fasting as a means of delaying puberty (based on the play's claim that she viewed puberty, marriage and childbearing as the beginning of a woman's problems), which mischaracterizes her practice of religious fasting while inventing a motive that she never described.
 Joan fasted frequently by eating only twice a day, similar to the standard Lenten requirement in that era and similar to the practice of many medieval saints.
 At no point did she condemn puberty nor childbearing nor marriage in any of her recorded statements, in fact she made statements that would seem to approve of marriage and child raising: e.g. she helped Heliote Poulvoir with her wedding arrangements by asking the city government of Tours to provide money, and she told Catherine de La Rochelle to "return to her husband, do her housework and feed her children" rather than trying to help out with the military campaigns.

-• Gage claims that Joan bore her mother's "maiden name", which she claims was "Romée", which is erroneous on both counts.
-When Joan was asked about her surname at her trial, she said she didn't know of any - because surnames were not used with any consistency in the 15th century and hence she didn't have one, not because she rejected her father's surname.
-Nor did she ever say that she used her mother's name (that isn't in the transcript) and in fact she always called herself "Jehanne la Pucelle" ("Joan the Maiden" or "Virgin") as her chosen nickname and she is usually described that way in the chronicle sources, government records, private letters, and so forth.
-"Romée" wasn't her mother's surname in any event: it was perhaps a nickname but not a "maiden name" since the closest thing her mother had to the latter was "de Vouthon" (which was also used by her relatives such as her cousin Nicholas de Vouthon) but this denotes a place of origin.
-Most people in that era were known only by a personal name ("first name" as we would call it) and either a nickname, place of origin, or a description of their father or husband (in the case of women).
-This was done in Joan's region since the Domremy villagers who testified at the appellate trial called some of the women in the village : "[name], the wife of [husband's name]" if that was needed to differentiate them from others who had the same personal name.
+• Gage claims that Joan bore her mother's "maiden name", which she claims was "Romée", which is misleading on both counts.
+People in that era were almost always known by only a first name plus a nickname or place of origin, and Joan of Arc said at her trial that she was just called "Jehanne" or "Jhennette" ("little Joan" or "Joannie") in her home village of Domremy, and during her campaigns she always called herself "Jehanne la Pucelle" ("Joan the Maiden" or "Virgin") as her chosen nickname and she is usually described that way in the chronicle sources, government records, private letters, and so forth.
+When she was asked about her surname at her trial, she initially said she didn't know of any - because surnames were not used with any consistency in the 15th century - then she later said her surname was either "d'Arc" or "Rommée" while explaining that her region had a traditional local custom of often labeling girls after their mother's name.
+It can be debated whether "Rommée" was her mother's surname or rather a nickname, but it's unlikely to be classifiable as a "maiden name" since the closest thing her mother had to the latter seems to have been "de Vouthon" (which was also used by her relatives such as her cousin Nicholas de Vouthon).
+Women, including in Joan's village, were routinely known by a designation that included the name of their father or husband, as can be seen from the statements made by the Domremy villagers who testified at the appellate trial since they called some of the women in the village : "[name], the wife of [husband's name]" if that was needed to differentiate the woman from others who had the same personal name.

 • The play claims Joan was tortured during her trial, and then has Joan compare torture to "fat shaming", wearing a bra, making a woman "afraid of sex", ignoring women or interrupting them, etc. On the first point: several eyewitnesses said Joan was only threatened with torture, which the judge decided not to actually carry out.
 On the second point: asking us to believe that Joan of Arc would extend the definition of torture to include wearing a bra or being ignored is a tremendous stretch; and claiming she would link the issue to the disapproval of sex is even more of a stretch given her documented views on sex : eyewitnesses said she hated unwed mistresses and prostitutes enough to hit them with her sword in order to drive them away from the army's camp, and she constantly called herself "the virgin" because she said she took an oath of virginity.